-Pedestrian or Crowd Control Barriers
+Pedestrian or Crowd Management Barriers

-The main purpose for using pedestrian or crowd control barriers is to prevent access.
-They act as a physical and psychological barrier and are effective when used to control visitors when queuing or to define walkways.
+The main purpose for using pedestrian or crowd management barriers is to prevent access.
+They act as a physical and psychological barrier and are effective when used to manage visitors when queuing or to define walkways.

-Barriers are most effective when they are interlocked rather than used singularly or erected as stand-alone as they are less likely to be pushed over, moved or affected by weather conditions.
+Barriers are most effective when they are interlocked rather than used singularly or erected as standalone as they are less likely to be pushed over, moved or affected by weather conditions.